 Both the Chrysler LH318 and LH360 engines have been used widely over the years in industrial applications including forklifts, air compressors, and even Bombardier ski slope grooming machines.
 The Chrysler LH318 and LH360 are part of a family of OHV 90º v-block engines.
 The LH318 has a bore of 3.91 and a stroke of 3.31.
 The LH360 has a bore of 4.0 and a stroke of 3.58.
 See Tech Tip #99: Chrysler LH318 Industrial Engines; An Alternative Oil Filter for more info on these engines.

 Guide for using an alternative oil filter for a Chrysler 318

-In most of our Tech Tips we discuss the benefits of adding lube oil capacity to an industrial engine or a Hurth marine transmission.
+In most of our Tech Tips we discuss the benefits of adding lube oil capacity to an industrial engine.
 See for example Tech Tip #74, Remote Oil Filters: Some Considerations and Tech Tip #23, Oil Filters: Capacity Counts.

 Both larger filters and well as larger lube oil systems are good.
 After all, cool oil is happy oil.
 This Tech Tip is different.

 How To identify and order the correct pump

 This Tech Tip is one of a series we publish for people who own or work on Perkins, Ford, Continental, Chrysler Industrial, Hercules, Deere and Deutz engines.
 It focuses on water pumps and gives some handy tips on water pump identification and how to order a water pump.